biancamika/digital-garden/content/Resource Notes/The Flying Spaghetti Monster, Aristotle, and Fernando Amorsolo.md

 - How do you understand something?
 	- You understand something when you *get* it.
 	- *"Gets!"*
-- **To understand means that you are able to grasp something within the confines of ==what you know
+- **To understand means that you are able to grasp something within the confines of ==what you know==
 	- To grasp something means that you have some form of control over it.
 By knowing it, you control it.
 You control the truth by being able to articulate it.
 - The point here is not to understand God...but it's to miusunderstand God less.
 - Two main points